edeca/hydrocarbon/README.md

 into your Carbon Black server manually or by adding a Threat Intelligence feed, which will regularly update.

-It was written by David Cannings (@edeca) and released by NCC Group under the AGPL.
+It was written by David Cannings ([@edeca](https://twitter.com/edeca)) and released by NCC Group under the AGPL.

+The latest code can be found in the [Github repository](https://github.com/edeca/hydrocarbon).

 # Why would I use it?